toravir/interviewNotes/arrays.md

     return l+1
 ```

-4. Find the Duplicate Number (all but one number is repeated)
+4. Find the Duplicate Number (array of n+1 elements - each value 1..n - only number is repeated)

 ```
 /*